 “I was able to get a grant from PAN to cover the first year I was on my medication,” she says.
 “This relieved all the pressure I felt, sometimes desperation.
 Once PAN stepped in, it was like being reborn, such relief.”

 The application process was painless, and today, Maggi credits PAN with saving her life.
 “I could not have afforded these expensive pills without making me and my husband homeless,” she says.

-With the continued support of PAN, Maggi remains on treatment, and can maintain her art studio and sell her art.
-She shares her sense of hope and the importance of going forward with newly diagnosed cancer patients she meets.
+Today, Maggi remains on treatment, and maintains her art studio.
+She shares her sense of hope and the importance of moving forward with newly diagnosed cancer patients she meets.

 “Never give up,” she says.
 Diagnostic tests and care are certainly daunting, but “having an easy mind about the money side of things is a huge help in keeping well and upbeat.”

 Giving back, Maggi adds, is important, too.
 “If you get help from PAN, try and give back in some way, even if it is something simple like having a cake sale if you are a good cook and sending PAN the money.”

 For the last few years, Maggi has been creating a beautiful calendar.
 We are grateful that Maggi donates 5 percent of calendar sales to the PAN Foundation.